 December 31

-2022 2021
+2023 2022

 Financial assets

+FVTPL

+Held for trading \$ 809 \$ -

-Financial assets at amortized cost (1) \$2,118,162 \$1,526,310
+Financial assets at amortized cost (1) 2,088,842 2,118,162

 Financial liabilities

 FVTPL

-Held for trading 480 -
+Held for trading - 480

-Amortized cost (2) 738,784 526,489
+Amortized cost (2) 668,015 738,784

-- 1) The balances include financial assets at amortized cost, which comprise cash and cash equivalents, accounts receivable, other receivables, financial assets at amortized cost and refundable deposits. - 2) The balances include financial liabilities measured at amortized cost, which comprise short-term borrowings, accounts payable, other payables, bonds payable and guarantee deposits. - d.
+- 1) The balances include financial assets at amortized cost, which comprise cash and cash equivalents, accounts receivable, other receivables, financial assets at amortized cost and refundable deposits. - 2) The balances include financial liabilities measured at amortized cost, which comprise accounts payable, other payables, bonds payable and guarantee deposits.

+d.
 Financial risk management objectives and policies

-The Group's major financial instruments included accounts receivable, accounts payable, short-term borrowings and lease liabilities.
+The Group's major financial instruments included accounts receivable, accounts payable and lease liabilities.
 The Group's corporate treasury function provides services to the business, coordinates access to domestic and international financial markets, and monitors and manages the financial risks relating to the operations of the Group through internal risk reports which analyze exposures by degree and magnitude of risks.
 These risks include market risk (including foreign currency risk, interest rate risk and other price risk), credit risk, and liquidity risk.